-Starting with the 2000 taxable year, you may subtract distributions made to you for your persecution or the persecution of your ancestors by Nazi Germany or any other Axis regime for racial, religious or political reasons.
+You may subtract distributions made to you for your persecution or the persecution of your ancestors by Nazi

+Germany or any other Axis regime for racial, religious or political reasons.
 If you are the first recipient of such distributions, enter the amount of the distributions that you had to include in your federal adjusted gross income.